PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 AI models shine on within-distribution tasks, thus cracking standardized math or medicine exams ; but what about predicting the future, the realm of out-of-distribution events ?

-We decided to put test this forecasting ability: **Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**
+We decided to test this forecasting ability: **Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**

 Tracking the profits on different metrics then yields the above leaderboard.

 - By nature, this benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
-- It is also **generalist**, since the questions picked from Polymarket cover a wide range of newsworthy topic, from economics to pop culture.
+- It is also **generalist**, since the questions picked from Polymarket cover a wide range of newsworthy topics, from economics to pop culture.
 - It tests the **Agentic capability** of models, since they have to perform a series of tool calls towards solving their goal.

 We publish the entirety of this work in open source: code, data, experiments, to let the community iterate on it.